potoshk/potos-docs/docs/developer/hardhat_usage.md

 ## Introduction

-This section will guide you through deploying an ERC20 to the POTOS Network using [Hardhat](https://hardhat.org/).
+This section will guide you through deploying an [ERC20](https://eips.ethereum.org/EIPS/eip-20) to the POTOS Network using [Hardhat](https://hardhat.org/).

+*ERC-20* defines a standard for Fungible Tokens, meaning that each Token has a property that makes it be exactly the same (in type and value) as any other Token.

-Hardhat is a smart-contract development environment that will help you:
+*Hardhat* is a smart-contract development environment that will help you:

-- Develop and compile smart contracts.
+- Develop and compile smart contracts and DApp.
 - Debug, test, and deploy smart contracts and DApps.

-The ERC-20 introduces a standard for Fungible Tokens, in other words, they have a property that makes each Token be exactly the same (in type and value) as another Token.

 By the end of this guide you will be able to: